jeromeetienne/githubAPI.js/NOTES.md

 * it needs to be able to uploadAsset
 * it needs to be able to saveScript

-## How to include authentication in threex.gameeditor
+## How to include authentication in space3
 * support anonymous user
 * when doing an action which require authentication
 * check if the user is authenticated